AI-driven algorithms are expected to handle 89% of global trading volume by the end of 2025.

 The Regulatory Response

-Of course, when 89% of trading volume is driven by AI, regulators start paying attention.
-The speed at which these markets move now has created new concerns about fairness, transparency, and market stability.
+When 89% of trading volume is driven by AI, regulators start paying attention.
+The speed at which these markets move has created new concerns about fairness, transparency, and market stability.

 What This Means for the Future

-Looking ahead, I think we're just scratching the surface.
-The integration of AI into trading isn't just changing how we execute trades—it's fundamentally altering price discovery, market efficiency, and even the concept of what constitutes "fair" markets.
+This is only the surface.
+The integration of AI into trading isn't just changing how trades execute, it's fundamentally altering price discovery, market efficiency, and even the concept of what constitutes "fair" markets.

 The most successful trading operations in 2026 and beyond won't be the ones with the fastest computers or the most capital.
 They'll be the ones that best understand how to combine human intelligence with artificial intelligence in ways that neither could achieve alone.

-For someone building systems like alphabench, this is both exciting and humbling.
-We're witnessing the birth of a new kind of financial market—one where the majority of decisions are made by artificial intelligence, but the real edge comes from understanding how these systems think and where their blind spots might be.
+For builders of systems like alphabench, this is both exciting and humbling.
+This is the birth of a new kind of financial market, one where the majority of decisions are made by artificial intelligence, but the real edge comes from understanding how these systems think and where their blind spots might be.

 Sources: